Common Symptoms for Child Sexual Abuse Survivors:Triggers

 Whatever the stressors may have been, they significantly impacted the survivor’s brain—particularly the limbic system.
 The limbic system is the automatic, subconscious system of the brain that monitors the information around us and processes that information using past experiences as a basis.
 Our automatic responses, like jumping back when we see a large spider or slamming on the breaks when a car in front of us does the same, are ignited by our limbic system trying to protect us from perceived danger.

 So when a child or teen is sexually abused, their limbic system not only jumps into high alert but can remain in that state of heightened alertness, even after the threat is no longer present.
-This means the limbic system remains continually vigilant for any signs of danger so it can instigate the flight, fright, or freeze response if necessary.
+This means the limbic system remains continually vigilant for any signs of danger so it can instigate the flight, fight, or freeze response if necessary.

 In this state of hypervigilance, the limbic system will become extra sensitive to sights, sounds, smells, or feelings that can be connected in any way to the sexual abuse.
 And when it does detect such reminders, the limbic system will sound off an alarm bell to warn the individual against danger.
 This alarm bell is a trigger.2